 In her current role, Jean directs the ComEd Energy Efficiency Program new construction offering.
 Prior to joining ComEd, she developed and implemented a new construction energy efficiency program for public sector projects in Illinois, through her work with the Smart Energy Design Assistance Center, an implementer for the Illinois Department of Commerce and Economic Opportunity.
 She has also worked as an owner’s representative and consultant architect, specializing in high-performance commercial building design.
 Jean trained as a Passive House consultant and provided architectural design services on the Equinox House; the first net zero home in Urbana, Illinois.

 Brett is an energy engineer for Seventhwave supporting the ComEd Energy Efficiency Program.
 He consults with design teams and building owners on high performance buildings.
 With experience in both the fields of architecture and engineering, he drives integrative, creative solutions that are supported by technical analysis.
 Brett’s building design portfolio includes residential and commercial high rises and city-scale developments.
 He led two projects that won AIA Chicago Design Excellence awards.
 Brett earned his master’s degree in engineering from Stanford University and received his master’s in architecture from the University of Illinois at Urbana-Champaign.

-Antony Wood has been the Executive Director of the Council on Tall Buildings and Urban Habitat since 2006, responsible for the day-to-day running of the Council and steering in conjunction with the Board of Trustees.
+Antony has been the Council on Tall Buildings and Urban Habitat Executive Director since 2006, responsible for the day-to-day running of the Council and steering in conjunction with the Board of Trustees.
 His tenure has seen a revitalization of the organization and an increase in output and initiatives across all areas.
 Antony is also a Research Professor in the College of Architecture at the Illinois Institute of Technology, and a visiting professor of tall buildings at Tongji University Shanghai.
 Antony is the author of numerous books and papers about tall buildings, sustainability, and related area.